How to Fix an AirTag That Won’t Update Its Location?

 Connecting AirTag

-6. Follow the on-screen instructions to finish setting up.
+6. Follow the instructions on your iPhone to finish setup.

-1. Remove the battery cover by pressing and rotating it counterclockwise.
+1. Remove the battery cover by pressing down and twisting it counterclockwise.

 AirTag Battery Cover